Saturday, January 31, 2009

 Tuesday, January 13, 2009

 The final decision is that half-damages are a penalty.
-Thus if a dog killed and ate sheep or a cat killed and ate a chicken, it is a case of unusual damage, and it is not collected in court.
-This however only applies to large animals, but small animals are "tooth" damage and it can be collected.
+Thus, if a dog killed and ate sheep or a cat killed and ate a chicken, it is a case of unusual damage and not collected in court.
+However, this only applies to large animals, but small animals are in the "tooth" damage category and can be collected.

-Five damagers are considered unusual and liable for only half-damage: domestic animal to gore, push, bite, squat, and kick.
-Among the five damagers considered normal, with their owners "warned" of the complete liability: animal while walking ("foot"), ox that already gored, and a man that does damage.
+Five damage categories are considered unusual and liable for only half-damage: domestic animals who gore, push, bite, squat, and kick.
+Among the five damage categories deemed normal, with their owners "warned" of the complete liability: an animal while walking ("foot"), an ox that already gored, and a man that does damage.

 Monday, January 12, 2009

-Payment of half damages for goring, is it compensation payment or a penalty?
+Is the payment of half damages for goring compensation or a penalty?

-Compensation argument: it is common for oxen to gore and they must therefore be guarded.
-By rights, therefore, the ox's owner should pay for all the damage, but the Merciful One took pity on him and reduced his liability by half, because this ox has not yet become warned.
+Compensation argument: It is common for oxen to gore, and they must, therefore, be guarded.
+By rights, therefore, the ox's owner should pay for all the damage, but the Merciful One took pity on him and reduced his liability by half because this ox had not yet become warned.

 Penalty argument: oxen do not ordinarily gore or do malicious damage.
-By rights, therefore, the ox's owner should not pay have to pay at all, but the Merciful One penalized him, in order that he should guard his ox more carefully.
+By rights, therefore, the ox's owner should not have to pay at all, but the Merciful One penalized him in order that he should guard his ox more carefully.

 Sunday, January 11, 2009

-If the damage done by tooth or foot of an animal happened in a jointly owned yard, then if the yard was set for joint use for produce but not for oxen, the damager is liable.
+If the damage done by the tooth or foot of an animal happened in a jointly owned yard, then if the yard was set for joint use for the eaten produce but not for oxen, the damager is liable.

-Any three knowledgeable persons who have mastered related areas of law can form a court to judge ordinary cases of damages.
-However, unusual cases involving penalties, such as half-damages awarded in the first three instances of goring by an ox, can only be judged by people possessing uninterrupted chain of ordination since the time of Moses.
-Therefore, such cases can not be judged today.
+Any three knowledgeable persons who have mastered related areas of law can form a court to judge ordinary damages cases.
+However, unusual cases involving penalties, such as half-damages awarded in the first three instances of goring by an ox, can only be judged by people possessing an uninterrupted chain of ordination since the time of Moses.
+Therefore, such cases can not be adjudicated today.

 The laws of damages only apply to privately held properties.
 Thus, if the identity of the damaging ox is unclear, and the owners of the two suspect oxen each blame the other, one saying, "It was your ox that damaged," while the other one saying, "No, it was your ox that damaged" - the damaged party cannot collect from either owner.

-One is liable for damage done in any place except for a premises that is reserved exclusively for the damage.
-For if the damage occurs on his premises, the damager can say to him, "What was your ox doing on my premises?"
+One is liable for damage done anywhere except for premises reserved exclusively for the damager.
+If the damage occurs on his premises, the damager can ask, "What was your ox doing on my premises?"

 Friday, January 9, 2009